 Bash is fundamental to Linux, and every Linux user uses it at some point or another.
 This post will help you understand bash scripting basics and provide some pro-tips!

-Bash is an acronym for “Bourne-Again SHell” and is a command language interpreter that interprets our commands.
-Bash is a default interpreter on most of the GNU/Linux based systems.
+Bash is an acronym for “Bourne-Again SHell” and a command language interpreter interprets our commands.
+Bash is a default interpreter on most of the GNU/Linux-based systems.
 We can check the default interpreter in our system by the following command: